renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 techniques within your spreadsheet to ensure the data you enter is free of errors.

+## Spreadsheet Encoding

+One issue you may encounter when dealing with Spreadsheets is files with different encoding.
+As with other text files, a CSV file has a character encoding that determines how characters are stored.
+The de facto standard today is to use Unicode (UTF-8), which supports all the alphabets of the world and lots of other characters like technical symbols and emojis.
+Unfortunately, Excel still exports CSV files using legacy character encodings like ASCII.
+If you select the wrong type of character encoding (often by double clicking on a .csv file and having excel automatically open it), you can have unreadable data, and even possible data corruption.
+To overcome these issues, Wwen you import a file into Google Sheets it automatically converts the contents to UTF-8, as are any downloaded sheets.

 ## Validating data on input

 When we input data into a cell of a spreadsheet we are typically not constrained in the type of data we enter.